Route1Million – Venturers Handbook © from a million miles.

 meanwhile a few things I’ve been up to a long the way;

 I started riding back in the days before metal luggage, mobile phones, or the internet.
-Looking at the map, The Pyramids & Egypt just seemed like a good exploring ride, not too far away & in 1989 not too many folk were going that way for their summer ride outs.
-I bought a 600 Tenere, cheap tent and plotted a rough route – no real plans, other than to keep heading towards Egypt until we got there, (2 up).
+Looking at the map, The Pyramids & Egypt seemed like a good exploring adventure, not too far away & in 1989 not too many folk were going that way for their summer ride outs.
+I bought a 600 single cylinder Tenere, cheap tent and plotted a rough route – no real plans, other than to keep heading towards Egypt until we got there, (2 up).
 The ride was good, down to Luxur, Aswan & back.
-No spares, no back up plan, no visa, no preparing – I’ve done a few rides like that and it does show that less can be more.
+No spares, no back up plan, no big preparation – I’ve done a few rides like that and it does show that less can be more.
 Just gather the basics and so long as you’re comfortable with your bike & love the riding, you’ll have a great adventure.

 Scouting ride to China in 2009, traveling west to East, freighting bikes back from Beijing, was a big adventure, it’s a long story!
 Since that trip, I have helped many riders explore the silk roads east.